ranjanzyx/ranjan-python-course/README.md

     - **Spotify:** Leveraging Python for backend services and data analysis to enhance user experience and music recommendations.

 ## Course Overview:
-- This Python programming course is designed for beginners, aiming at providing in-depth programming skills for a variety of job roles.
+- This Python programming course is designed for beginners.
 - The duration of the course is **30 days**, with daily **1-hour** sessions.
 - The curriculum is divided into six weeks, each exploring a different aspects of Python programming.
     - **Week 1:** Introduction and Basics